ladataweb/SimplePBI/README.md

 - <a href="https://github.com/ladataweb/SimplePBI/blob/main/Dashboards_details.txt" target="_blank">Dashboards</a>
 - <a href="https://github.com/ladataweb/SimplePBI/blob/main/Apps_details.txt" target="_blank">Apps</a>
 - <a href="https://github.com/ladataweb/SimplePBI/blob/main/Imports_details.txt" target="_blank">Imports</a>
+- <a href="https://github.com/ladataweb/SimplePBI/blob/main/Gateways_details.txt" target="_blank">Gateways</a>

 ## Additional content
 There an aditional library Utils for transformations.
 It is used to help some requests returning different values.
 The most useful method in the Utils class might be to_pandas.
 You can use the method to convert simple dicts to pandas.
 It needs the dict and the key father of a list of dicts in the response.
 The usual get responses are using "value" as the key.
+We are also adding new methods with the requests to help get new actions.
+Examples:
+- Dataflows: get orphan dataflows (get dataflows without dataset)
+- Imports: post import report folder (post a all pbix files in a local folder)
+- Reports: simple migrate report (copy report from workspace to a workspace)

 ## Small categories
 Small categories like Dataflow Storage Accounts and Available Features were moved to Groups and Admin.